 Restaurants with Vegan and Vegetarian Options in the Mamanuca Islands

 Being a vegan or vegetarian is made easy at the Malolo Island Resort.
 Let them know your dietary requirements prior to your arrival and they may be able to produce an exclusive menu for you.
-Otherwise, vegetarian meals are well-marked of their menus.
+Otherwise, vegetarian meals are well-marked on their menus.
 The best restaurant to try for vegetarians is at the Terrace Restaurant, especially with their “build-your-own” speciality section.
 They also carry a range of dairy-free and egg-free products to spruce you up something delicious on request.

 Six Senses Fiji is renowned for providing a sustainable and healthy holiday with a focus on wellness.
-With that in mind, you can find a great deal of vegetarian and even some vegan options on their menus, whether you’re looking for looking for healthy dining at the Tovolea or a mouthwatering pizza in their TeiTei Pizzeria surrounded by their herb garden.
+With that in mind, you can find a great deal of vegetarian and even some vegan options on their menus, whether you’re looking for healthy dining at the Tovolea or a mouthwatering pizza in their TeiTei Pizzeria surrounded by their herb garden.

 Vegetarians are not left behind at the Dick’s Place Bar and Bistro on Malolo Lailai Island.
-Vegetarian meals, of which there are plenty, come straight from their island farm with meals including Coconut Pot Pie and various salads and pasta dishes.
+Vegetarian meals, of which there are plenty, come straight from their island farm with meals including coconut pot pie and various salads and pasta dishes.
 Find this restaurant at Musket Cove Resort, also accessible from other resorts on Malolo Lailai Island.